Walt Disney – A Magical Life

 Walt Disney – A Magical Life is an exhibit and stage show attraction opening in Disneyland Park.
-It will play in rotation with Great Moments with Mr. Lincoln.
+In 2026, it began playing in rotation with Great Moments with Mr. Lincoln.
 The attraction is a tribute to Walt Disney, co-founder of the Walt Disney Company and creator of Disneyland, and culminates in a 17-minute stage presentation featuring an Audio-Animatronics figure of Disney.
 The attraction opened on July 17, 2025, the 70th anniversary of the opening of Disneyland, as part of the 70th anniversary celebration of the Disneyland Resort.

 Background

 The Opera House, located in the Main Street, U.S.A. section of Disneyland, had hosted the Great Moments with Mr. Lincoln attraction since 1965.
 In 1973, the show closed to make way for The Walt Disney Story—an attraction completely dedicated to Walt Disney.

 Lincoln returned to the Opera House by popular demand in 1975 and the two attractions were combined into one experience: The Walt Disney Story Featuring Great Moments with Mr. Lincoln.
 That version existed, with updates and exhibit changes, until 2005.
 Lincoln returned again in 2009, but without the Walt Disney preshow.
 The lobby exhibit was instead dedicated to Disneyland itself.

 According to Walt Disney Imagineering senior creative executive Tom Fitzgerald, Disney's Imagineers had been working on the Walt Disney—A Magical Life project for more than seven years prior to its opening.
 Though the idea of creating an Audio-Animatronic of Walt Disney had been an idea under consideration by Imagineering for decades before.
 However, Joanna Miller, Walt Disney's granddaughter, claimed that her mother, Diane Disney Miller, disapproved of the idea and continuously put pressure on the company not to consider the project.

 The Disneyland Story Presenting Great Moments with Mr. Lincoln closed on April 16, 2024, with Disney officials stating that the attraction was getting a $5 million refurbishment.
 At D23 – The Ultimate Disney Fan Event that August, Disney Experiences chairman Josh D'Amaro announced that the attraction will be replaced by Walt Disney – A Magical Life for the park's 70th anniversary celebration.
 Disney also stated that after the new attraction's first year of operation, Great Moments with Mr. Lincoln would return and be presented in rotation with the Walt Disney stage presentation.